oleganza/CoreBitcoin/GLOSSARY.md

 ### Denial of Service

-Is a form of an attack on the network.
-Bitcoin nodes punish certain behavior of other nodes by banning their IP addresses for 24 hours to avoid DoS.
+Is a form of attack on the network.
+Bitcoin *nodes* punish certain behavior of other nodes by banning their IP addresses for 24 hours to avoid DoS.
 Also, some theoretical attacks like *51% attack* may be used for network-wide DoS.

+### Depth

+Depth refers to a place in the blockchain.
+A transaction with 6 *confirmations* can also be called "6 blocks deep".

 ### Deterministic Wallet

 A collective term for different ways to generate a sequence of *private keys* and/or *public keys*.
-Deterministic wallet does need a *Key Pool*.
-The simplest form of a deterministic wallet is a based on hashing a secret string concatenated with a key number.
+Deterministic wallet does not need a *Key Pool*.
+The simplest form of a deterministic wallet is based on hashing a secret string concatenated with a key number.
 For each number the resulting hash is used as a private key (public key is derived from it).
 More complex scheme uses *elliptic curve arithmetic* to derive sequences of public and private keys separately which allows generating new *addresses* for every payment request without storing private keys on a web server.
 [More information on Bitcoin Wiki](https://en.bitcoin.it/wiki/Deterministic_wallet).
 See also *Wallet*.

 ### DoS